 Yes, if it is an infringing video.
 Copyright infringement is against Google AdSense Program Policies.
 The owner can file a copyright or DMCA report against you for showing his video without his permission.
 If that happens, your Google AdSense account will likely get banned.

 There will also be cases where it is not clear whether a video is an infringing video.
 In this case, I agree with many of the comments below which state that it is better to err on the side of safety and not embed or link to these videos.
 If a DMCA report should be filed against your website, you will likely lose your Google AdSense account even if you were unaware of the infringing status of the video.

 Just because a video exists on YouTube does not mean that it is public domain.
 Just because an image exists on Flickr does not mean that it is public domain.

 Part 6C of YouTube's TOS grants you a limited license to use the video only in so far as it is permitted through the functionality of the 'YouTube' Service and under these 'YouTube' Terms of Service.

 The owner of the video still owns the rights to the video, as is clearly stated in the site's policies.

 If the owner has turned off the embedding option, then you cannot otherwise duplicate the video and show it on your site.
 Similarly, the limited license does not grant permission to modify, extend, shorten, or publish screen shots of the video.

 Don't Shoot the Messenger

-I was merely curious about this issue, and decided to do some research into it.
-I had some problems finding a good, straight answer, and that is why I decided to publish my findings in this hub.
+I was merely curious about this issue and decided to do some research into it.
+I had some problems finding a good, straight answer, and that is why I decided to publish my findings in this article.

-This hub reports what I discovered from reading various online Forums as well as from reading the program policies of youTube and Google AdSense.
+This article reports what I discovered from reading various online forums as well as from reading the program policies of YouTube and Google AdSense.